total-typescript/total-typescript-book/book-content/book.md

 When the TypeScript team was originally implementing Omit, they were faced with a decision to create a strict or loose version of Omit.
 The strict version would only permit the omission of valid keys (`id`, `title`, `artist`, `releaseYear`, `genre`), whereas the loose version wouldn't have this constraint

 At the time, it was a more popular idea in the community to implement a loose version, so that's the one they went with.
-Given that global types in TypeScript are globally available and don’t require an import statement, the looser version is seen as a safer choice, as it is more compatible and less likely to cause unforeseen errors.
+Given that global types in TypeScript are globally available and don't require an import statement, the looser version is seen as a safer choice, as it is more compatible and less likely to cause unforeseen errors.

 However, having this loose implementation of Omit doesn't allow for autocompletion.
 You won't get any suggestions when you start typing the properties you want to omit, so anything is fair game.